patito/teaching-my-wife/README.md

 Now we have a virtual environment created, we have just to activate it.
 Let's do that now.

-To activate your environment do the command bellow.
+To activate your environment do the command below.

 ```shell
 $ source venv/bin/activate